arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ```
 Users/{your-user}/Library/Arduino15/packages/arduino/tools/dfu-util/0.10.0-arduino1/dfu-util
 ```
-the file you are after is `dfu-util.exe`
+the file you are after is `dfu-util`

 ***Note: The `"Library"` directory is hidden, press `Shift + Command + . ` to reveal hidden directories.***

-Open a terminal window and drag and drop the dfu-util.exe file into the terminal window.
+Open a terminal window and drag and drop the dfu-util file into the terminal window.

 Now, you should be able to execute the command that will flash your board with the MicroPython firmware.